ChristianMingle

 FAQ

-Is it worth paying for a Christian dating site when free apps exist?
+Is it worth paying for a niche religious dating site when mainstream apps are free?